ludiosarchive/Minerva/docs/Overview.rst

 	called the JSON decoder and might as well get structured data out, instead of just a string.
 But right now, Minerva always uses 7-bit-clean mode to avoid problems.

-*	JSON requires encoding control characters including `0xFF` and `LF`, which is good because we cannot send those characters over all transports anyway.
+*	JSON requires encoding control characters including `0x00` and `0xFF` and `LF`, which is good because we cannot send those characters over all transports anyway.

 *	IE8, Chrome, Firefox, Safari, and Opera have native JSON encoders and decoders.
 	Using JSON at the Minerva level ensures the native-JSON bugs have been abstracted